mdekauwe/mdekauwe.github.io/research.md

 - How will plants acclimate and adapt to rising atmospheric CO<sub>2</sub> concentrations?
 - To what extent can plants adjust their physiology and function under environmental stress?
 - Can we predict when and where trees will die during droughts?
-- How do changing disturbance regimes influence forest structure, function and resilience?
+- How do changing disturbance regimes shape forest structure, function and resilience?
-- How do past environmental conditions shape ecosystem resilience to droughts and heatwaves?
+- How do past environmental conditions influence ecosystem resilience to droughts and heatwaves?
-- How do individual plant responses scale up to influence ecosystem function under changing climates?

 #### ***Ecosystem and climate feedbacks:***

 - How does plant function regulate land–atmosphere feedbacks during climate extremes?
-- How will plant responses to environmental change alter the terrestrial hydrological cycle?
+- How will vegetation responses to environmental change alter the terrestrial hydrological cycle?

 #### ***Biogeography and future landscapes:***